Wannika123/fem-multi-page-site-2/README.md

 ### What I learned

 - Never underestimate the form.
 I try to make it as accessible as possible.
 Also, I'm still not very comfortable with building custom select component, it took me so long.
+- I also learn more about NextJS's Image component.
+I try to use it to its full capacity, and I'm quite satisfied at how fast the page seems to be.

 ### Useful resources